How to help your dog cope with the heat

 Ensure plenty of water

-Your dog should naturally always have access to fresh water, but on hot days, it's extra important that the water bowl is well-filled.
+Your dog should always have access to fresh water, but on hot days, it's extra important that the water bowl is well-filled.

-Remove fur from under paws
+Remove fur under paws

 A trip to the beach or a cool bath